Pataniscas de Bacalhau com Curcuma/ Codfish Patties with turmeric

 Directions

-In a bowl wrap the cooked and shredded cod, eggs, flour, parsley, garlic and onion.
-Gradually add the water until the mixture becomes a bit more liquid.
-Season with salt and pepper, add turmeric powder in the end and mix well.
+In a bowl, mix the cooked, flaked cod, eggs, flour, parsley, garlic, and onion until well combined.
+Gradually add water until the mixture becomes slightly thinner.
+Season with salt and pepper, add the turmeric at the end, and mix well.

 Serve with bean rice or tomato rice.